openequella/openequella.github.io/guides/featureGuides/featureGuide2019.1/openEQUELLA-2019.1-FeaturesGuide.md

 # Enhanced Blackboard Integration

 The openEQUELLA / Blackboard integration has historically been achieved with a building block and web service that was uploaded into the Blackboard site.
 This has historically presented some difficulties and Blackboard is retiring their SOAP Web Services in Q2 2020 which will effectively break the openEQUELLA web service.
 Due to this upcoming loss of functionality, and the complexity of maintaining the building block and web service, a pure LTI / REST integration is being developed.
-This integration is available in this release as a minimal set of features as a 'beta' feature release, and will be enhanced for 2019.2.
+This integration is available in this release as a 'beta' feature with a minimal set of functionality, and will be enhanced for 2019.2.

 As part of migrating from the building block and web service integration to the LTI / REST integration, adopters will have access to the following Blackboard abilities:
 * Course Content Deep Linking Tool (works in 2019.1)